arsduo/elm-elixir-starter/README.md

 <img width="600" alt="docker-compose" src="https://cloud.githubusercontent.com/assets/48325/26558107/ea230e28-446b-11e7-8210-a5258cb4f448.png">

-From the home page, you can auth with Twitter and will have access to the user info through the API:
+You'll see this handsome welcome screen:

 <img width="600" alt="unauthed" src="https://cloud.githubusercontent.com/assets/48325/26558109/ea25f0a2-446b-11e7-820f-f5c165f4ac1c.png">

+and can log in with Twitter:

 <img width="600" alt="twitter-auth" src="https://cloud.githubusercontent.com/assets/48325/26558108/ea239564-446b-11e7-8443-47218c4df29e.png">

+after which you'll be back at the app with access to your Twitter user:

 <img width="600" alt="authed" src="https://cloud.githubusercontent.com/assets/48325/26558110/ea260f42-446b-11e7-85bb-ad2a7513b1a3.png">

 ## Contributing

 Feedback is highly welcome!
 If you run into any problems, please [file an issue](https://github.com/arsduo/elm-elixir-starter/issues/new) or, if you'd like, open a pull request.
-I'm not an expert on Elm, Elixir, or Docker, so there may well be better ways to accomplish some of what I've done -- if you see some, let me know!
+As a relative newbie to Elm, Elixir, _and_ Docker, I'm sure there are plenty of good practices you know of that I've missed — thoughts, suggestions, and Github issues and especially pull requests are very welcome!

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
 See